Taha-TN/Xeno---Projects/README.md

 ### Rezzy Legends

-**Rezzy Legends** is a Dragon Ball Legends summon simulator.
+**Rezzy Legends** is a Dragon Ball Legends Sandbox.

 The project recreates the experience of performing summons without requiring the actual game, allowing users to experiment with different summon scenarios and explore available characters.

 **Highlights:**
-- Dragon Ball Legends summon simulation
+- Dragon Ball Legends sandbox
 - Character-based summon system
 - Experiment with summons without using real in-game resources